RespiGam Side Effects

 Generic name: respiratory syncytial virus immune globulin

 Note: This document contains side effect information about respiratory syncytial virus immune globulin.
-Some of the dosage forms listed on this page may not apply to the brand name RespiGam.
+Some dosage forms listed on this page may not apply to the brand name RespiGam.

 Renal side effects associated with sucrose-containing IGIV infusion have included increased serum creatinine, increased BUN level, oliguria, anuria, acute renal failure, acute tubular necrosis, proximal tubular nephropathy, and osmotic nephrosis.[Ref]

 Other side effects has included fever/pyrexia (6%) and overdose effect (1%).
 Pallor, cold/clammy skin, gagging, and fluid overload have been reported rarely.

 Other side effects associated with other IGIV derivatives have included flushing.
 This effect is often related to the rate of infusion.[Ref]

 Respiratory side effects have included respiratory distress (2%), wheezing (2%), rales (1%), tachypnea (1%), and hypoxia/hypoxemia (1%).
 Cyanosis, cough, and rhinorrhea have been reported rarely.